Kenya – health and safety, Covid-19 cleaning regimes, drinking-water,

-Drinking Water and tap water
+Drinking-Water and tap water

-Malaria and mosquitos
+Malaria and medication

-The humidity at the coast is ideal for mosquitos and here they thrive.
+The humidity at the coast is ideal for mosquitos and where they thrive.
 Prevention is always better than cure in the case of malaria, which can be fatal.
 Do not underestimate the potential consequences of being bitten.
 Before you travel, it is advisable to start taking a course of prophylactic tables, prescribed by your doctor.
-In addition to this ensure that between the hours of dusk to dawn, when the mosquitos come out to feed, that you wear long sleeved shirts and trousers to avoid being bitten.
+In addition to this ensure that between the hours of dusk to dawn, when the mosquitos come out to feed, that you wear long-sleeved shirts and trousers to avoid being bitten.
 There are a number of good anti-repellant creams and sprays available and these too should be applied liberally to all exposed parts of the skin.
 If you prefer natural ingredients look for products containing Citronella.
 Many of these products only last for 3 hours so re-apply frequently.
 Always sleep under a mosquito net and you may even choose to spray your bedroom and bathroom with insect sprays in the evening.
 On return to your home if at any point in the first 2 weeks of your return should you feel flu-like symptoms such as fever and aches and pains, visit the doctor and demand a malaria test!

 Respect the Sun

-Dos and Don’ts and Travel Insurance
+Dos and Don’ts re Valuables

 It is not advisable to bring your valuables with you to Kenya so leave all precious jewellery and items of sentimental value at home.
 However, do remember to bring the following items but make sure they are well-insured: Camera/video camera/GoPro and binoculars if you have them.
 Sunglasses and wide-brimmed hats.
 Reef shoes or Crocs for walking on the beach.
 Do bring trousers and a jacket, shawl or jersey with you as the evenings on safari can be quite cool.
 A torch is always useful in Kenya due to frequent power cuts.
 A knapsack for day trips and a money belt are also useful.